kukielp/sample-blog/_posts/2020-05-14-code-build-local.md

 4. Download the aws helper script and your good to go.

 For those beginning what is the codebuild doing, well it's a build envrioment.
-If you look in the docker file you'll see it's literally installing all the depancies you might need ( ok not all of them but lots of common ones ).
+If you look in the docker file you'll see it's literally installing all the dependencies you might need ( ok not all of them but lots of common ones ).

-You pass your repo to the build enviroment alogn with the instructions in the buildspec.yaml and the code build agent will interperate the commands running your build steps.
+You pass your repo to the build environment along with the instructions in the buildspec.yaml and the code build agent will interpret the commands running your build steps.

 {% highlight bash %}
- paulk@iMac#/tmp/cra-test$ codebuild_build.sh -i aws/codebuild/standard:4.0 -a /tmp -c ~/.aws
+ paulk@iMac#/tmp/pra-test$ codebuild_build.sh -i aws/codebuild/standard:4.0 -a /tmp -c ~/.aws
 {% endhighlight %}

 My current workign directory ( pwd )
 {% highlight bash %}
- /tmp/cra-test
+ /tmp/pra-test
 {% endhighlight %}

 I place codebuild.sh in my path so I can call it anywhere